osintseva/grasshopper_live_bridge/.gpt/README.md

-# Tools - AI Development Utilities
+# 🤖 GPT Project Utils

-Python utilities for AI-powered project analysis, dumping, and reconstruction.
+> 🔧 Utilities for AI-powered project analysis, dumping, and reconstruction

+This folder contains powerful scripts for working with AI models and project codebases.
 Perfect for feeding entire projects to ChatGPT, Claude, or other language models!

-All commands should be run from this directory (`tools/`):

 ## 📁 Contents